D. D. Guttenplan

-Don David Guttenplan is editor of The Nation.
+Don David Guttenplan is an American writer who serves as editor of The Nation.
 A former London correspondent of the magazine, he wrote The Holocaust on Trial, a book about the Irving v Penguin Books and Lipstadt libel case while based in the UK's capital.

 Early life and education

 Guttenplan is of U.S. Jewish origin.
 He was born in Portsmouth, Virginia and was educated in the Philadelphia and Memphis public school systems before graduating with a bachelor's degree in philosophy from Columbia University in 1978, a degree in English literature from Cambridge University, and a doctorate in history from the University of London.

 Career

 During the 1980s, he worked in New York City politics and in publishing, where his proudest achievements were drafting the bill to name a portion of Central Park "Strawberry Fields", commissioning of a biography of the anarchist Emma Goldman, and the reissue of the WPA Guide to New York City.
 He was also briefly lead singer for a punk band, The Editors, before leaving the group to study in Britain.
-However, the experience was invaluable background for writing pop music reviews in Vanity Fair.
+This experience was background for writing pop music reviews in Vanity Fair.

-After working as a senior editor at the Village Voice, editing the paper's political and news coverage and writing a cover story exposing the corrupt politics behind the proposed redevelopment of Times Square, his enthusiasm for lost causes led him to New York Newsday, where he wrote a weekly media column and covered the 1988 presidential campaign.
+After working as a senior editor at the Village Voice, editing the paper's political and news coverage and writing a cover story exposing the corrupt politics behind the proposed redevelopment of Times Square, his interests for lost causes led him to New York Newsday, where he wrote a weekly media column and covered the 1988 presidential campaign.
 His reporting on the 1990 Happy Land Social Club fire in the Bronx won a Page One award from the New York Newspaper Guild and his investigative reporting on New York City's ineffectual fire code was a finalist for the Pulitzer Prize.

 Following a year as a research fellow at the Freedom Forum Media Studies centre at Columbia, Guttenplan moved to London in 1994.
-He has taught American History at University College and at Birkbeck College, and is a frequent commentator on American culture and politics for the BBC.
+He has taught American History at University College and at Birkbeck College, and was a commentator on American culture and politics for the BBC.